 Alcohol also acts as a central nervous system depressant, so it can be dangerous to abuse either substance and especially dangerous to abuse them together.
-When a tramadol user combines alcohol with the drug, the dangers compound and result in intensified consequences for the user.
+When a tramadol user combines alcohol with this drug, the two substances’ dangers compound one another and result in intensified consequences for the user.

 Signs and Symptoms of Alcohol and Tramadol Use

-Signs of concurrent alcohol and tramadol use can seem mixed, because both drugs affect the central nervous system.
-As a painkiller, patients taking tramadol may seem subdued and euphoric with a reduction of anxiety.
+Signs of concurrent alcohol and tramadol use can seem similar, because both drugs affect the central nervous system.
+As a painkiller, tramadol may make patients subdued and euphoric, as well as reducing anxiety.
 At high dosages, people using tramadol will have distorted perceptions of pain.

 Symptoms that can present when mixing tramadol and alcohol include: